 Degree requirements certification.
-The M.Eng. degree candidate must submit an approved Degree Requirements Certification form to the CEE department by the beginning of the final semester of coursework.
+The M.Eng. degree candidate must submit an approved Degree Requirements Certification form to the CEE department at the beginning of the final semester (an exact deadline will be announced either by the CEE Graduate Coordinator or Graduate Director).
 The form certifies that the student has satisfied all degree requirements as set forth in the latest approved Plan of Study (see Section 8).
 If courses shown in the Degree Requirements Certification form differ from those shown in the latest approved Plan of Study, the department will not approve the certification form.